360° Double Breaths

 • Place a pillow under head and upper shoulders (to keep airways open)

-Lying on side (left & right):
+3) Lying on side (repeat on left & right side):

-Child’s pose (knees as wide/narrow as comfortable)
+4) Child’s pose (only bend knees as much as is comfortable)

 • If mobility is an issue, you can place a pillow under feet/shins/belly.

-• Can also place hands on lower back to help you feel the breath
+• Can also place hands on lower back

 Tips: